Follow these steps to open a gym:

 Step 6 – Equip your gym

-For many trainers, this is the most exciting part of opening a gym!
+This is the most exciting part of opening a gym for many trainers!

 But, before you go spend-crazy and buy all the workout equipment you’ve always wanted, stop, pause for breath, and remember who this equipment is for.